 The music was incredibly arranged with a powerful message and most of the scenes flowed perfectly together, all leading up to the climactic crescendo at the end.
 Then once the show was over you could walk out of the park to “We Go On” and everything was right in the world.

-The music to Harmonious is mostly a mix of Disney tunes, with very little original music and lacks inspiration.
+The music to Harmonious is mostly a mix of Disney tunes, with very little original music, and it lacks any inspiration.

 Somehow, the creative team behind Harmonious forgot to fix the mistakes of Illuminations, while not reaching the high points of the previous show.
 The middle of it still drags, and it can’t hold a candle to Illuminations as regards to flow or delivering its overarching message of unity.

 We try to keep an open mind (we loved Happily Ever After from Day 1), but we find a hard time believing that many guests who objectively look at both shows would pick Harmonious.
-Ultimately, time will tell how much it resonates with guests and if they judge it to be among the best shows.
+After well over a year now, it still hasn’t resonated with guests any more than when it debuted and it’s definitely not considered among the best shows Disney has done.

 Disney Harmonious vs. Disney Enchantment